areeb-idenfo/areeb-idenfo/README.md

 ## About Me
 - 👀 **Interests:** Exploring new technologies, solving complex problems, and contributing to impactful projects.
 - 🌱 **Currently Learning:** Advanced Flutter and AI integration for mobile apps.
-- 💞️ **Looking to Collaborate On:** Innovative mobile application projects, especially in FinTech and AI-driven solutions.
 - 📫 **How to Reach Me:**
   - **Email:** areeb.hussain@idenfo.com
   - **LinkedIn:** [Areeb Hussain Siddiqui](https://www.linkedin.com/in/asiddiqui699)